rasmustaarnby/Surreal/README.md

 ### Futures (planned)

-Futures are properties that are computed **only** when the query results are selected and returned to the application.
+Futures are properties that are computed **only** when the attributes are returned from a query.
 You may think of them as _embedded queries_ inside a record attribute.

 To create a Future, simple use `Future::be()` with the raw query to execute.